kadirsenturk/Argus-OSINT-Tool/README.md

   -o, --output Generate an HTML report for the found accounts.
 ```

-## Configuration (`sites.json`)
+## 🔧 Configuration (`sites.json`)

-The heart of the project is the `sites.json` file.
-This file defines which sites the program will search and how it will interact with them.
+The core of the project is the `sites.json` file, which defines the websites to be scanned.

 -   **Adding/Removing Sites:** You can edit this file to add a new site or remove an existing one.
 -   **Enabling/Disabling Scrapers:**
-    -   `"scraper": true`: The program will attempt to scrape profile information for this site.
+    -   `"scraper": true`: Argus will attempt to scrape profile information.
 This requires a corresponding `scrape_...` function in `argus.py`.
-    -   `"scraper": false`: The program only checks for the existence of the username.
-This is useful for sites with strong bot protection or for which a scraper has not yet been written.
+    -   `"scraper": false`: Argus only checks for the existence of the username.
+Ideal for sites with strong bot protection.
--   **Error Checking:** The `"error_check"` field contains a list of strings that appear on "user not found" pages.
-This is crucial for preventing false positives.
+-   **Error Checking:** The `"error_check"` field contains strings that appear on "user not found" pages.
+This is crucial for accuracy.
--   **URL Formatting:** Use `{username}` as the placeholder for the username in the URL.
+-   **URL Formatting:** Use `{username}` as the placeholder for the username in the site's URL.

-### `sites.json` Example Structure
+#### `sites.json` Example
 ```json
 {
   "GitHub": {